gerkey/ros1_external_use/README.md

 programs.
 Otherwise, you won't be able to import your generated Python classes.

 ### CMake
-Calling message code generators from CMake is simplified because the `gencpp` package provides macros to help.
+Calling message code generators from CMake is simplified because the `genmsg` package provides macros to help.
 Let's say that you have two custom messages, `Foo.msg` and `Bar.msg`, and that they in turn use messages from two installed ROS packages `foo_msgs` and `bar_msgs`.
 Then you would do message generation like so: